gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

 most important practical reason is I'm a simple guy doing this on his own, and I can't compare to `well paid and full of people firms <http://xamarin.com>`_ doing the wrapping of all the little details.
-But also because each platform has a different UI which requires separate design.
+But also because each platform has a different user interface which requires separate design.
 For instance, the iOS version of Seohtracker is split in multiple view controllers, each reigning its own screen, while the mac version is pretty much contained in a single root view controller for the main window.
 Or how about help?
 The mobile version includes little breadcrumbs of information in certain screens, while the mac version simply lets you go to the index and browse whatever your heart desires.

 And this is just the beginning!
-A planned iPad specific UI already requires a different approach from the iPhone version.
+A planned iPad specific user interface already requires a different approach from the iPhone version.
 But what about Android?
 And what about Linux?
 Yes, you can implement a GTK2 version for Linux/Windows too (plus there already are bindings for this toolkit).
 If you **try** to cram every platform under the same language and graphical toolkit, you are likely to piss off people on each platform, as the result won't be a 100% full citizen compared to the rest of the operating system, just that strange bloke with the weird hair, who hopefully gets the job done, or else…